elhui2/Reboot-Project/README.md

 ### Changes in this version

-- Add seo meta descriptions
-- Custom login/regiter
-- Pimp css prices
+- Pimp users pages, need more work
-- Accesibility

 ### TODO:
 - Layout of categories and blog page and search
 - Make a efficient proccess for the creation of custom css resources
 - Clean unused css and js from colorlib and friends
 - Override styles with bootstrap ones
+- Users section